Welcome to My Own Backyard

 5. Visit the National Monument

 The National Monument was built to commemorate the soldiers who sacrifice their life to defend the country against the Japanese forces during World War II and the Malayan Emergency between 1948 and 1960.

 Getting There: There is no direct public transport to the monument.
-The nearest LRT Kelana Jaya Line is Masjid Jamek Station and takes 25 minutes walk along Jalan Parliament towards Jalan Tugu.
+The nearest LRT Kelana Jaya Line is Masjid Jamek Station and takes 25 minutes to walk along Jalan Parliament towards Jalan Tugu.
 You can also take Grab car or MyCar to the site.
-If you are using KL Hop-On Hop-Off bus, alight at the Lake Garden Stop.
+If you are using the KL Hop-On Hop-Off bus, alight at the Lake Garden Stop.

 6. Admire the beauty of Masjid Jamek Mosque